Eluinhost/pluginframework/README.md

 Extra parameters are passed into String.format on the key provided.

 ####Example

+    //returns translated message for the sender
+    translate.translate("message", sender);

+    //returns translated message for the Locale, with 1 var translate.translate("message", Locale.FRENCH, 20);

-    //translate a basic message
+    //send a translated message
     translate.sendMessage("translation.message", sender);

-    //translate a message with 1 variable
-    translate.translate("translation.message", sender, "variable");
+    //send a translated message with 1 variable translate.translate("translation.message", sender, "variable");

     //works with broadcasts